Hmarya01/Traffic-Driven-Service-Provisioning/README.md

 ## DNN Dataset

-The dataset folder conatinas two subfolders are:
+The dataset folder contains two subfolders are:

 ### Abilene
 This folder contains four files are: